Location

 It really does go to show what an important role paving plays in enhancing and adding to an urban area and one where attracting visitors is vital for the future prosperity of the area.

-The ultimate aim is that Letchworth town centre will become a destination for both residents and those living in the surrounding areas, creating an enjoyable shopping, visiting and family experience which encourages more prolonged visits to town.
+The ultimate aim is for Letchworth town centre to become a destination for both residents and those living in the surrounding areas, creating an enjoyable shopping, visiting, and family experience that encourages more prolonged visits to town.